 My parents are very traditional so the idea of me taking a gap year was just not known to them.
 It took some convincing but I am better for it.
 You may be shocked but I didn’t take a gap year to travel, I took a gap year to learn about life.

 I got a part time job flipping burgers to save up for my first car, a computer and my first camera.
 I learnt more lessons about the real world than my entire high school did.
-I got a loan, I paid off my loan.
+I got a loan, and with a little bit of help from an iva company, I paid it off, too.
 I learnt the value of money and I certainly learnt the value of friends when time was limited.